Careto malware: How to remove Careto from Mac?

-First discovered in 2014, Careto malware is sophisticated, stealthy and difficult to find and remove.
+First discovered in 2014, Careto malware is sophisticated, stealthy, and difficult to find and remove.
 According to recent reports, it hasn't vanished either.
 Attacks apparently ceased in 2014, although perhaps fewer were reported in recent years.
-Now it is back and has infected at least 1,000 Macs, PCs and Linux computers in 31 countries.
+Now it is back and has infected at least 1,000 Macs, PCs, and Linux computers in 31 countries.

 What is the Careto malware?

 It is a highly sophisticated and stealthy virus, with numerous backdoors into the Mac operating system.
-It is equally capable of exploiting backdoors and weaknesses in iOS, Android and Windows devices.
+It is equally capable of exploiting backdoors and weaknesses in iOS, Android, and Windows devices.

-Once your Mac is infected, the payload includes 39 files that emerge out of two seemingly simple installers.
+Once your Mac is infected, the payload includes 39 files that emerge from two seemingly simple installers.
 Within these files is a complex backdoor program known as SGH.
 It took Kaspersky considerable time and effort to reverse engineer the virus and create ways to reduce its effectiveness and remove it from infected computers.

 Careto uses encryption to mask the data it sends back to its servers.
 The encryption is sufficiently sophisticated that it took Kaspersky weeks of work to uncover and unravel the data packets it absorbs from victims and transmits.
-Alarmingly, cyber security experts note that the “data-gathering capabilities exceed pretty much everything else we have seen to date.”
+Alarmingly, cybersecurity experts note that the “data-gathering capabilities exceed pretty much everything else we have seen to date.”

 How to remove the Careto virus?

 As we’ve noted, it is stealthy and knows how to hide.

 Attempting to find it manually may prove difficult, if not impossible, unless you happen to be a cybersecurity expert.
 The payload leaves on a Mac 39 files, which are distributed across an operating system.
 Hidden and disguised, Careto files aren't easy to uncover since they are labeled differently.